Prabhavsk/Drone-Assisted-Communication-CC-Project/TECHNOLOGY_STACK.md

  ## Why these choices (short rationale)

- - CloudSim Plus: a modern, Java-friendly discrete-event simulation library great for network and resource modeling.
  - Commons Math: reliable linear algebra, statistics and optimization utilities used by the algorithm implementations.
  - Jackson: fast, standard JSON binding for config + results.
  - JFreeChart: high-quality charts for paper figures and analysis outputs.